-9.1 BOILERS:
+9.1 Boilers:

 Where a natural gas supply is available suitably sized stainless steel modulating boilers shall be provided on the heating installation.
-In situations where these are being provided:

-• Weather compensation shall be provided without a 3-port mixing valve arrangement
+In situations where these are provided:

-- The number heating circuits shall be rationalised e.g. one circuit where feasible - Zone control shall be via a suitable number of motorised valves provided on the heating circuit.
+- Weather compensation controls shall be provided without a 3-port mixing valve arrangement. - The number heating circuits shall be rationalised i.e. one circuit where feasible. - Zone control shall be via a suitable number of motorised valves on the heating circuit.